Check Compensation

 4 minutes read

-Last Updated:
+Last Updated: January 22, 2025

 In the past, entertainment and communication options on planes were very limited.
 But now, thanks to the power of modern technology, it's easier than ever to stay connected.
 But do planes have WiFi?
 And if so, how does WiFi on planes work?

-Well, the truth is that when it comes to answering "Is there WiFi on planes?" the answer is "It depends".
+Well, the truth is that when it comes to answering "Is there WiFi on planes?"
+The answer is: it depends.
 Some airlines offer WiFi on flights, and there are more airlines with WiFi than ever before.

 This opens up countless new options for passengers in terms of keeping in touch with friends and family, getting work done during a flight, or staying entertained with streaming apps and other online services on delayed flights.